omartapia/financial-movements-ws/README.md

-# Spring Boot MySQL Base Project
+# Spring Boot Movimientos api

 This application was developed to demonstrate Spring Boot with MySQL with simple API.